Challenges in Restructuring Community-based Moderation: Background

 \subsection{Peer production and Wikipedia}

-Peer production is a form of internet-mediated collaborative practice focused on open creation and sharing, and performed by groups online that set and execute goals in a decentralized manner \cite{benkler2015peer}.
-The concept of peer production was initially introduced by Benkler in 2002 who identified two evolutionary phases of successful peer-production communities: (1) creating content (``utterance'') and (2) quality control (``relevance/accreditation'') \cite{benkler2002coase}.
-Often these two goals are interconnected.
-For example, social computing research on Wikipedia has argued that the goal of maintaining contributors is a key feature of the community's success \cite{halfaker2013rise, halfaker11dontbite, bryant2005becoming, suh2009singularity}.
+Peer production is a form of internet-mediated collaborative practice focused on open creation and sharing, performed by online groups that set and execute goals in a decentralized manner \cite{benkler2015peer}.
+The concept of peer production was initially introduced by Benkler in 2002 who identified two evolutionary phases of successful peer production communities, namely, (1) creating content (``utterance'') and (2) quality control (``relevance/accreditation'') \cite{benkler2002coase}.
+Often, these two goals are interconnected.
+For example, social computing research on Wikipedia argued that the goal of maintaining contributors is a key feature of the community's success \cite{halfaker2013rise, halfaker11dontbite, bryant2005becoming, suh2009singularity}.

-However, as Wikipedia has grown, it has erected barriers to entry to discourage misbehavior \cite{halfaker2013rise}.
-This pattern appears to be a general feature among other large peer production communities as well \citep{teblunthuis_revisiting_2018}.
-For example, citing concerns around low quality content and abuse, peer production communities---including a growing number of Wikipedia communities---have instituted new requirements for users to create accounts to contribute \citep{hill2021hidden, wiki_unregistered_editing}.
-Research shows that doing so reduces both high and low quality contributions from registered and unregistered participants \cite{hill2021hidden}.
-Similarly, research has shown that hostile responses to low quality contributions from newcomers can discourage their continued participation \cite{halfaker11dontbite, halfaker2013rise}.

-This research point to a key tradeoff in the design of production systems between participation and content quality.
-When designed well, a barrier to entry can act as a filter for good contributions that enhances quality \citep{kraut2012building}.
-That said, these barriers are never perfect filters and typically incur some cost to participation as well \citep{kraut2012building, hill2021hidden}.
+However, as Wikipedia has grown, it erected barriers to entry to discourage misbehavior \cite{halfaker2013rise}.
+This pattern appears to be a general feature in large peer production communities \citep{teblunthuis_revisiting_2018}.
+For example, citing concerns around low-quality content and abuse, peer production communities, including a growing number of Wikipedia communities, instituted new requirements for users to create accounts to contribute \citep{hill2021hidden, wiki_unregistered_editing}.
+Research shows that doing so reduces both high and low-quality contributions from registered and unregistered participants \cite{hill2021hidden}.
+Similarly, hostile responses to low-quality contributions from newcomers can discourage newcomers' continued participation \cite{halfaker11dontbite, halfaker2013rise}.
+This study points to a key tradeoff in the design of production systems between participation and content quality.
+When designed well, a barrier to entry can act as a filter to increase average contribution quality \citep{kraut2012building}.
+However, these barriers are never perfect filters and typically increase the cost of participation \citep{kraut2012building, hill2021hidden}.
 An example of this tradeoff in social computing literature relates to the use of automated tools in quality control in Wikipedia. \citet{halfaker2013rise} present evidence that the use of these tools negatively affects the experience of new contributors and leads to a decrease in the number of active editors on English Wikipedia.